Illya Marchenko: 2016: First top-10 win, US Open fourth round, Top 50 debut

 Early 2016 marked a real boost in Marchenko's career.
 At the 2016 Qatar ExxonMobil Open he managed to defeat three top 50 players, including a first round win against the defending champion David Ferrer, much against all expectations.
 This also marked the first victory against a top-10 player of his career.
 He lost to second seed Rafael Nadal in the semifinals.

 He lost in the first round of the 2016 Australian Open to Australian wildcard Omar Jasika, ranked No. 310.
 Marchenko beat Ivan Dodig in the first round of the 2016 US Open in four sets.
 Marchenko then beat Damir Džumhur in straight sets.
 Marchenko was leading opponent and 14th seed Nick Kyrgios 4–6, 6–1, 6–4 when Kyrgios retired with a hip injury.
 Marchenko then lost in four sets to third seed Stan Wawrinka in the fourth round, his best showing at a Grand Slam in his career.
 As a result he made his top 50 debut on 12 September 2016.

-2020-2021: Tenth Challenger title
+2020–2021: Eight Challenger title

-After struggling for the entirety of the 2020 season, Marchenko was able to once again find success at the 2021 Biella Challenger Indoor in Italy.
+After struggling for the entirety of 2020, which included in the beginning of the season a cancelled Challenger final due to COVID-19 concerns in Bergamo, Italy Marchenko was able to once again find success at the 2021 Biella Challenger Indoor, also in Italy a year later.
 He defeated the fifth seed and former World No. 24 Martin Kližan in straight sets in the first round.
 In the quarterfinals he won a tight three-setter against fourth seed Lorenzo Giustino.
 In the semifinals he defeated the second seed Federico Gaio 7–5, 6–1.
 In the final, Marchenko upset the top seed and former World No. 1 Andy Murray 6–2, 6–4 to win his first ATP Challenger-level title since 2019.

+2022–2024: Tenth Challenger title, BJK captain nomination

+At the 2023 Hamburg Ladies & Gents Cup Marchenko defeated top seed Dennis Novak to lift his tenth Challenger title.

+In 2024, Marchenko was nominated as the captain of the Ukraine BJK Cup Team.